 “We Muslims believe in Jesus and we respect him even more than Christians.”
-These are cheap dawah tropes.
-When we lay these off and compare the Isa (“Jesus”) of the Quran with the Jesus of the Bible, a very wide gulf between the two characters is seen, which no ecumenical dialogue can bridge.
+These are Muslim dawah tropes.
+When we lay them off and compare the Isa (“Jesus”) of the Quran with the Jesus of the Bible, a very wide gulf between the two characters is seen, which no ecumenical dialogue can bridge.

 The Quran refers to Jesus 97 times.
-It calls Him a Prophet, Messenger, Servant, Messiah, the “sign” and “mercy” who was born of a virgin- which all agree with the Bible.
-But the points where the Quran deviates and opposes the Biblical accounts are quoted below.
+It calls Him a Prophet, Messenger, Servant, Messiah, the “sign” and “mercy” who was born of a virgin – which all agree with the Bible.
+But the points where the Quran deviates from and opposes the Bible are quoted below.
 I have divided the Quran’s Christology into: what Allah/Muhammad said about Him and what its “Jesus” allegedly says.

 I. What Allah/Muhammad Said

 1. “The Messiah, Jesus son of Mary was only the Messenger of God, and His Word that He committed to Mary and a Spirit from Him.
 So believe in God and His Messenger and say not ‘Three’.
 Refrain: better is it for you God is only one God...”
 (4:171)

 That Jesus is called the Word of God means that He is eternal like God.
 The Bible says Jesus is the Word of God made flesh (John 1:18), so He is not only a Messenger of God.
 Jesus, being the Word of God, is His Mouthpiece, and anyone who will know what God is saying must hear and obey Jesus or he will be lost eternally.